WisaniShilumani/cackle/README.md

 1. This method takes in an array of strings
 2. It uses the [array.reduce() method](https://medium.com/nona-web/understanding-javascript-reduce-and-its-use-cases-49a89d3aaa80) to group tweets by user
 3. The logic within the reduce callback expects each string to be delimited by the gt and space characters (`> `), and expects only two strings on either side.
 Should this check fail, an error is thrown.
+4. Furthermore, if a tweet exceeds the 140 character limit, an error is thrown.

 ##### parseUsers
 This can be found in [parseUsers](./src/lib/parseUsers.js)